 Securities/Investment Advisor Litigation

-- Representing an investment advisor in a two-week trial in which she faced allegations of having improperly taken confidential documents when she moved from one brokerage firm to another.
+- Representing an investment advisor in a two-week BC Supreme Court trial in which she faced allegations of having improperly taken confidential documents when she moved from one brokerage firm to another.

 - Representing an investment advisor against her former brokerage in bankruptcy proceedings in which the brokerage sought leave to pursue a fraud action against her with respect to significant deficiencies in two client accounts.